GoNZooo/vscode-environment-injector/README.md

 Extension for injecting single environment variables into your session and sourcing/reading `.env` files into it.

-*Note: This is mostly an experiment to see how env variables interact with the different processes in Electron/VS Code.*

 ## Features

 ### Inject env variable